Southpaw-TACTIC/TACTIC-Docs/sys-admin/docs/backup-and-restore-server.md

 **Windows**

-The 'assets' directory on a Windows install is located by default in:
+The 'assets' directory on a default Windows install is located by default in:

 `C:\assets`

 **Linux**

-The 'assets' directory on a Linux install is located by default in:
+The 'assets' directory on a default Linux install is located by default in:

-`/home/apache/assets`
+`/opt/tactic/assets`

+Refer to the TACTIC config file to determine exactly where this folder has been configured.

 ### Restore